AtangaEmma/running-notes/GIT-GITHUB-README.md

  where,

-      . = you present working directory
+      . = your present working directory
 i.e.
    you want add all the changes in your present working directory to the staging area